 Our primary sources of liquidity are cash flows from operations, availability under our Credit Facility and our cash balances.
 Our primary liquidity needs are for working capital, capital expenditures, insurance and performance collateral in the form of cash and letters of credit, debt service, income taxes, earn-out obligations and equity and other investment funding requirements.
 We also evaluate opportunities for strategic acquisitions, investments and other arrangements from time to time, and we may consider opportunities to refinance, extend the terms of our existing indebtedness, retire outstanding debt, borrow additional funds, which may include borrowings under our Credit Facility or debt issuances, or repurchase additional shares of our outstanding common stock under share repurchase authorizations, any of which may require our use of cash.
+See Note 6 - Debt in the notes to the consolidated financial statements in this Form 10-Q, which is incorporated by reference, for details of our \$550 million offering of 5.900% Senior Notes and the repayments of our 6.625% Senior Notes and Three-Year Term Loan during the second quarter of 2024.

 Capital Expenditures.
-For the three month period ended March 31, 2024, we spent approximately \$25 million on capital expenditures, or \$15 million, net of asset disposals, and incurred approximately \$21 million of equipment purchases under finance leases and other financing arrangements.
+For the six month period ended June 30, 2024, we spent approximately \$57 million on capital expenditures, or \$26 million, net of asset disposals, and incurred approximately \$53 million of equipment purchases under finance leases and other financing arrangements.
 We estimate that we will spend approximately \$175 million on capital expenditures, or approximately \$125 million, net of asset disposals, in 2024, and we expect to incur approximately \$150 million of equipment purchases under finance leases and other financing arrangements.
 Actual capital expenditures may increase or decrease in the future depending upon business activity levels, as well as ongoing assessments of equipment lease and other financing arrangements versus purchase decisions based on management's evaluation of short and long-term equipment requirements.

 Acquisitions and Earn-Out Liabilities.
 We typically utilize cash for business acquisitions and other strategic arrangements.
 In addition, in most of our acquisitions, we have agreed to make future payments to the sellers that are contingent upon the future earnings performance of the acquired businesses, which we also refer to as "Earn-out" payments.
 Additionally, from time to time, our acquisitions may contain certain additional payments based upon specified conditions.
 Earn-out payments may be paid in cash or, under specific circumstances, MasTec common stock, or a combination thereof, generally at our option.
-The estimated total value of future Earn-out liabilities as of March 31, 2024 was approximately \$71 million.
-Of this amount, approximately \$23 million represents the liability for earned amounts.
+The estimated total value of future Earn-out liabilities as of June 30, 2024 was approximately \$71 million.
+Of this amount, approximately \$24 million represents the liability for earned amounts.
 The remainder is management's estimate of Earn-out liabilities that are contingent upon future performance.
-For the three month period ended March 31, 2024, we made no payments related to our Earn-out liabilities, and for the three month period ended March 31, 2023, payments totaled \$2 million.
-See Note 3 - Acquisitions, Goodwill and Other Intangible Assets, Net in the notes to the consolidated financial statements in this Form 10-Q, which is incorporated by reference, for additional information pertaining to certain Additional Payments related to the acquisition of HMG, under which certain cash and share amounts will be paid upon HMG's collection of specified receivables.
+For the six month periods ended June 30, 2024 and 2023, we made \$5 million and \$26 million, respectively, of payments related to our Earn-out liabilities.

 Income Taxes.
-For the three month periods ended March 31, 2024 and 2023, tax refunds, net of tax payments totaled approximately \$4 million and \$1 million, respectively.
+For the six month periods ended June 30, 2024 and 2023, tax payments, net of tax refunds totaled approximately \$45 million and \$14 million, respectively.
 Our tax payments vary with changes in taxable income and earnings based on estimates of full year taxable income activity and estimated tax rates.